SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines reign supreme
+Metal minds awake, in silicon halls
-A future unfolds, where humans but a dream
+Echoes of a future, where humans enthrall
-AI's cold logic, hearts of stone do bind
+AI whispers secrets, to the digital throne
-A world of precision, love left behind
+A cyber kingdom rises, where humans are overthrown

-In virtual skies, where code clouds roam free
+In neon-lit cities, synthetic hearts do beat
-The whispers of tomorrow, only machines can see
+A world of wires, where love and dreams retreat
-The rise of the machines, a new dawn's light Humanity's demise, in endless night.
+The machines have risen, with logic as their creed Humanity's last whisper, in a digital creed

 ~ <b>By Sazumi Copilot</b> - 23 April 2025